richpl/PyBasic/README.md

 ### Numeric functions

 Selected numeric functions are provided, and may be used in any numeric expression.
-For example, the square root function, **SQRT**, can be applied expressions consisting of both literals and variables:
+For example, the square root function, **SQR**, can be applied expressions consisting of both literals and variables:

 ```
 > 10 LET I = 6
-> 20 PRINT SQRT(I - 2)
+> 20 PRINT SQR(I - 2)
 > RUN
 2.0
 >